Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Shadows of GPT fragments

-Note that a GPT shadow of any fragment is always a valid GPT (even if the fragment is not a valid GPT---i.e., is not tomographic).\footnote{ We can therefore think of the shadow as a map from GPT fragments to GPT systems, that is, some $\mathcal{S}:|\mathtt{GPT-Fragment}|\to|\mathtt{GPT-System}|$.}
+Note that a GPT shadow of any fragment is always a valid GPT system (even if the fragment is not a valid GPT system---i.e., is not relatively tomographic).\footnote{ We can therefore think of the shadow as a map from GPT fragments to GPT systems, that is, some $\mathcal{S}:|\mathtt{GPT-Fragment}|\to|\mathtt{GPT-System}|$.}

 Thus, quotienting defines a map from an arbitrary fragment to its shadow.
 This {\em shadow map} is a particular GPT fragment embedding of $f$ into $f\ns/\ns\backsim$.
-This follows from the fact that the shadow reproduces the empirical probabilities of the original fragment, since \beq \btp \begin{pgfonlayer}{nodelayer} \node [style=Wsquareadj] (1) at (-0, -2.8) {$s$}; \node [style=Wsquare] (2) at (-0, 2.8) {$e$}; \node [style=right label] (12) at (0,2.3) {$f$}; \node [style=right label] (13) at (0,-2.2) {$f$}; \node [style=empty circle, fill=gray!30] (8) at (0,0) {$\btilde{p_f}$}; \node [style=right label] (8) at (0, -0.7) {$f\ns/\ns\backsim$}; \node [style=right label] (9) at (0, 0.9) {$f\ns/\ns\backsim$}; \node [style=coinc,fill=gray!30] (10) at (0,-1.5) {$\backsim$}; \node [style=inc,fill=gray!30] (11) at (0,1.5) {$\backsim$}; \end{pgfonlayer} \begin{pgfonlayer}{edgelayer} \draw [qWire] (2) to (11); \draw [qWire] (10) to (1); \draw [sWire] (10) to (11); \end{pgfonlayer} \etp \ =\ \btp \begin{pgfonlayer}{nodelayer} \node [style=Wsquareadj] (1) at (-0, -1.4) {$s$}; \node [style=Wsquare] (2) at (-0, 1.4) {$e$}; \node [style=right label] (4) at (0, 1) {$f$}; \node [style=empty circle, fill=white] (8) at (0,0) {$p_f$}; \node [style=right label] (6) at (0, -0.8) {$f$}; \end{pgfonlayer} \begin{pgfonlayer}{edgelayer} \draw [qWire] (2) to (1.center); \end{pgfonlayer} \etp,\quad\forall s\in\Omega_f,e\in\mathcal{E}_f, \eeq together with the facts that the quotienting map on states is a state map (from $\Omega_f$ to $\Omega_f\ns/\ns\backsim$) and that the quotienting map on effects is an effect map (from $\mathcal{E}_f$ to $\mathcal{E}_f\ns/\ns\backsim$).
+This follows from the fact that the shadow reproduces the empirical probabilities of the original fragment, since \beq \btp \begin{pgfonlayer}{nodelayer} \node [style=Wsquareadj] (1) at (-0, -2.8) {$s$}; \node [style=Wsquare] (2) at (-0, 2.8) {$e$}; \node [style=right label] (12) at (0,2.3) {$f$}; \node [style=right label] (13) at (0,-2.2) {$f$}; \node [style=empty circle, fill=gray!30] (8) at (0,0) {$\btilde{p_f}$}; \node [style=right label] (8) at (0, -0.85) {$f\ns/\ns\backsim$}; \node [style=right label] (9) at (0, 0.9) {$f\ns/\ns\backsim$}; \node [style=coinc,fill=gray!30] (10) at (0,-1.6) {$\backsim$}; \node [style=inc,fill=gray!30] (11) at (0,1.5) {$\backsim$}; \end{pgfonlayer} \begin{pgfonlayer}{edgelayer} \draw [qWire] (2) to (11); \draw [qWire] (10) to (1); \draw [sWire] (10) to (11); \end{pgfonlayer} \etp \ =\ \btp \begin{pgfonlayer}{nodelayer} \node [style=Wsquareadj] (1) at (-0, -1.4) {$s$}; \node [style=Wsquare] (2) at (-0, 1.4) {$e$}; \node [style=right label] (4) at (0, 0.9) {$f$}; \node [style=empty circle, fill=white] (8) at (0,0) {$p_f$}; \node [style=right label] (6) at (0, -0.8) {$f$}; \end{pgfonlayer} \begin{pgfonlayer}{edgelayer} \draw [qWire] (2) to (1.center); \end{pgfonlayer} \etp,\quad\forall s\in\Omega_f,e\in\mathcal{E}_f, \eeq together with the facts that the quotienting map on states is a state map (from $\Omega_f$ to $\Omega_f\ns/\ns\backsim$) and that the quotienting map on effects is an effect map (from $\mathcal{E}_f$ to $\mathcal{E}_f\ns/\ns\backsim$).